-Our Meeting, Incentive, Convention and Exhibition (MICE) concentration is for students who want to manage large-scale meetings.
+Our Event Planning and Management (MICE) concentration is for students who want to manage large-scale meetings.
 We provide a project management focus to the discipline of meeting management.
 Relevant topics include aligning goals and objectives, evaluation, event design, food and beverage arrangements, technology and other logistics.
 You will learn how to manage and design events such as meetings, trade shows, conventions, congresses, and incentive events for organizations, large and small.

 The Art of Dining